jgazeley/n64cartreader/enclosure/board/README.md

 - **Supports:** Check your slicer preview; some overhanging sections for the ports or mounting posts may require minimal supports depending on your printer's bridging capabilities.

 ## Licensing
-The enclosure designs are provided under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license, keeping in line with the hardware licensing of the original V1 project.
+The enclosure designs are provided under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.